redhat-cop/container-pipelines/multi-cluster-spring-boot/README.md

 * "One Click" instantiation of a Jenkins Pipeline using OpenShift's Jenkins Pipeline Strategy feature
 * Promotion of an application's container image within an OpenShift Cluster (using `oc tag`)
 * Promotion of an application's container image to a separate OpenShift Cluster (using `skopeo`)
-* Automated rollout using the [openshift-appler](https://github.com/redhat-cop/casl-ansible/tree/master/roles/openshift-applier) Ansible role.
+* Automated rollout using the [openshift-appler](https://github.com/redhat-cop/openshift-applier.git) project.

 ## Prerequisites